-"Human Dynamics provides foundational tools that promote self-awareness and development professionally and personally, through teaching people to communicate and work together effectively."
+"Human Dynamics provides foundational tools that promote self-awareness and development professionally and personally by teaching people to communicate and work together effectively."
 Participants will also learn the difference between entitlement thinking and earned thinking and how organizational productivity can be affected by which mindset people choose.
-Additionally, participants will learn what motivates human beings at work and the significance of being held accountable as well as holding others accountable for their results.
+Additionally, participants will learn what motivates human beings at work and the significance of being held accountable as well as keeping others responsible for their results.

-There are many problem-solving methods that are very good and comprehensive in design.
-The issue with many of these methods is that they are cumbersome and time-consuming and therefore lose traction for everyday utilization.
+Many problem-solving methods are very good and comprehensive in design.
+The issue with many of these methods is they are cumbersome and time-consuming and therefore lose traction for everyday utilization.
 This program does not suggest that an organization disregard whatever method has already been implemented.
 What we provide is a method that is template-based, yet can also be accomplished conversationally, without completing a template.

 This critical thinking program focuses on learning the difference between argumentation and critical thinking.
 The session will clarify what critical thinking is and what it is not.
 One of the questions addressed in this program is, why human beings seem to look at external factors first when impacted by an event versus within themselves.
 Additionally, participants will learn a critical thinking process they can use for any issue or idea put in front of them.

 Systems thinking is a higher-level process for using critical thinking to begin to learn about diagnosing Systems (not computer systems) issues and designing high-leverage interventions and potential solutions.
-By mapping cause and effect system behaviors to move beyond event thinking (firefighting) and recognize problematic system archetypes and how to influence them.
+By mapping cause and effect system behaviors, moving beyond event thinking (firefighting), and recognize problematic system archetypes and how to influence them.

 Critical Decision Making

-As participants become effective with Critical Thinking which supports a healthy ability to diagnose issues, ideas, and possible solutions the need to shift to a Critical Thinking Decision-Making process is next.
-It is important to understand how individuals, groups, and organizations make poor choices and what role biases, patterns, framing decision options regarding risk or opportunity affect the decisions made.
+As participants become active with Critical Thinking, which supports a healthy ability to diagnose issues, ideas, and possible solutions, the need to shift to a Critical Thinking Decision-Making process is next.
+It is crucial to understand how individuals, groups, and organizations make poor choices and what role biases, patterns, framing decision options regarding risk or opportunity affect the decisions made.

-Negotiating Change is not the same as Change Management, it is the way one can facilitate straight forward significant transparent changes in thinking and behavior at the individual and group levels.
-Having credible engaging interpersonal and organizational skills is necessary, yet a clear process for establishing a genuine relationship with people to gain entry into assessing what needs to change and their readiness for change is a must.
-Ultimately, the goal is to gain commitment to a set of actions that demonstrate the change has taken hold and what to do to keep it on track.
+Negotiating Change is not the same as Change Management; it is the way one can facilitate straight forward significant transparent changes in thinking and behavior at the individual and group levels.
+Having credible, engaging interpersonal, and organizational skills are necessary.
+Yet, an open process for establishing a genuine relationship with people to gain entry into assessing what needs to change and their readiness for change is a must.
+Ultimately, the goal is to gain commitment to a set of actions.
+That demonstrates the change has taken hold, and what to do to keep it on track.

 Collaboration takes a much higher level of skill, knowledge, emotional intelligence, and discipline.
-This program is designed to go beyond teamwork, which is a valuable behavior yet it is rooted in competition and most often defined by group boundaries.
-Collaboration is defined by mutually beneficial results across organizational, community, geographic or political boundaries.
-The focus of the collaboration is what all parties must do to have an initiative succeed; the results of the initiative is the hero!
+This program is designed to go beyond teamwork, which is a valuable behavior, yet it is rooted in competition and most often defined by group boundaries.
+Collaboration is defined by mutually beneficial results across organizational, community, geographic, or political boundaries.
+The focus of the partnership is what all parties must do to have an initiative succeed.

 As a practice, Lean Sigma can be useful for almost any organization and certainly provides individuals with a comprehensive understanding of the process improvement and quality program implementation challenges.
 This program is targeted to allow participants to obtain an overview of the Lean Sigma processes available and what it takes to get these processes institutionalized.